johndru-astrophysics/blog/introspection-of-python-dataclasses/draft.md

 # Summary

-We created a simple model using Python dataclasses, to model a solar system and it's planets.
+We created a simple model using Python dataclasses, to model a solar system and its planets.

 Then we created 3 functions to: